ArataKagan/mern-shopping-list/README.md

 This is Shopping List app made with Node, Express, React/Redux, and MongoDB with Restful API architecture.
 Please check out the production site from [here](https://guarded-crag-55709.herokuapp.com/)
+___

 ## Technical Choices

+### Overall:

+This is my first attempt to create a full stack application and the bulk of the time was spent on researching the best way to arthitect a full-stack application, best technical stack to use and investigating new tools I haven't dealt with before (Redux and MongoDB).
+Although it was great learning experience to enrich my understanding of full-stack application's architecture, I wasn't able to manage time correctly to satisfy all the required features.

 ### React/Redux: